 Second-generation GMOs are developed through the use of recombinant DNA techniques.
 The difference between the two is that first-generation GMOs have been created with the help of enzymes that cut and paste pieces together.
 In contrast, second-generation has been created by just cutting elements at specific locations in the genome.

-The Pros and Cons of Genetically Modified Food
+The Pros and Cons of GMO

 - It can provide more accurate results than conventional crops.